disraptor/disraptor/README.md

 Disraptor can only operate reliably while imposing restrictions on its documents and resources.

 - URLs **must not** be file-relative.
 Instead, root-relative (i.e. URLs starting with a slash) or absolute URLs **must** be used.
+This rule applies to all rendering modes.
 Explanation: [URL references in documents and resources](#url-references-in-documents-and-resources).
 - HTML IDs, classes and custom attributes **should not** conflict with Discourse.
 Instead, HTML ID, class and custom attribute names **should** be prefixed.
+This rule applies to the legacy rendering mode in particular.
+The shadow DOM rendering mode does not have the potential for conflicts in most cases.
 Explanation: [Conflict-free naming of HTML IDs, classes and custom attributes](#conflict-free-naming-of-html-ids-classes-and-custom-attributes)
 - Stylesheets and scripts **must not** select or query DOM nodes outside of a Disraptor document.
 Instead, only DOM nodes inside a Disraptor document **must** be selected/queried.
+This rule applies to both rendering modes.
 Explanation: [Selecting and querying DOM nodes](#selecting-and-querying-dom-nodes)

 #### Experimental document embedding with shadow DOM